Recordings/Discussions

 The German baritone, Siegfried Lorenz, received already during his school days instruction in piano, organ and cello playing, and since 1962 he studied singing with Alois Orth in Berlin.
 He won several singing competitions (1969 in Toulouse, 1970 in Budapest) and in 1969 he passed the examination as a singing teacher.

 Siegfried Lorenz made his debut in 1969 at the Comic Opera of Berlin in Prokofiev’s Amour des trois oranges, and remained there as regular member until 1973.
-Since then he has appeared in the opera only as a freelance singer, and was particularly heard as a constant guest since 1978 at the State Opera of Berlin.
+Since then he appeared in the opera only as a freelance singer, and was particularly heard as a constant guest since 1978 at the State Opera of Berlin.

 Among Siegfried Lorenz’ stage roles are: Wolfram im Tannhäuser, Guglielmo in W.A.
 Mozart's Così fan tutte, Graf in W.A.
 Mozart's Figaros Hochzeit, Germont in La Traviata, Posa in Verdi’s Don Carlos, Agamemnon in Gluck’s Iphigenie in Aulis (Berlin State Opera, 1987) and the Graf in Capriccio by R. Strauss.